ucsb-cs48/ucsb-cs48.github.io/_topics/minimum_viable_product.md

 * A case study: putting a card game online.
 * The card game: <https://dl.acm.org/doi/10.1145/3328778.3366989>
   > Colleen M. Lewis and Phillip Conrad.
 2020.
-Teaching Practices Game: Interactive Resources for Training Teaching Assistants.
-In Proceedings of the 51st ACM Technical Symposium on Computer Science Education (SIGCSE ’20).
-Association for Computing Machinery, New York, NY, USA, 1110–1111.
+  > **Teaching Practices Game: Interactive Resources for Training Teaching Assistants**.
+  > In Proceedings of the 51st ACM Technical Symposium on Computer Science Education (SIGCSE ’20).
+  > Association for Computing Machinery, New York, NY, USA, 1110–1111.
 DOI:https://doi.org/10.1145/3328778.3366989

+This was intended as a game with actual playing cards, to be played face to face.

 Game Rules for each round: